-Date Comments Review Date 04/11/11 Approved and issued with amendments Autumn '12 16 th Nov '12 Approved with new worship themes for this Autumn 2013 current academic year and the addition of As a Christian Community at the very beginning of the policy.
+Date Comments Review Date 04/11/11 Approved and issued with amendments Autumn '12 16 th Nov '12 16 th Nov '12 Approved with new worship themes for this current academic year and the addition of As a Christian Community at the very beginning of the policy.
 8 th Nov 2013 Approved with new worship themes for this Autumn 2014 current academic year.
 07/11/14 Approved with new worship themes for this Autumn 2015 current academic year.
-13/11/15 Updated, and new worship themes included for Autumn 2016 current academic year 09/09/16 Updated with new worship themes for the current Autumn 2017 academic year, updated school values (the addition of friendship and endurance) and the addition of worship ambassadors 04/09/17 Updated with new worship themes for the current Autumn 2018 academic year

-13/09/18 Updated with new worship themes for the current academic year Autumn 2019 05/09/19 Updated with new worship themes for the current academic year and changes to who delivers worship Autumn 2020 01/09/2020 Updated with new themes and arrangements for the delivery of worship due to Covid-19.
-Autumn 2021 01/09/21 Updated with new themes and arrangements for the delivery of worship during the ongoing pandemic.
-Autumn 2022 13/09/22 Updated worship themes and delivery of worship.
+13/11/15 Updated, and new worship themes included for Autumn 2016 current academic year 09/09/16 Updated with new worship themes for the current Autumn 2017 academic year, updated school values (the addition of friendship and endurance) and the addition of worship ambassadors 04/09/17 Updated with new worship themes for the current Autumn 2018 academic year 13/09/18 Updated with new worship themes for the current Autumn 2019 academic year 05/09/19 Updated with new worship themes for the current Autumn 2020 academic year and changes to who delivers worship 01/09/2020 Updated with new themes and arrangements for Autumn 2021 the delivery of worship due to Covid-19.
+01/09/21 Updated with new themes and arrangements for Autumn 2022 the delivery of worship during the ongoing pandemic.
+13/09/22 Updated worship themes and delivery of worship.
 Slight change to timings and inclusion of Legal Framework section taken from LDBE 2018 suggested policy.
-Removal of worship themes to a separate document Autumn 2023
+Removal of worship themes to a separate document Autumn 2023 05/09/23 Change of timings for the year - renamed schedule.
+New vision and Christian values inserted.
+Updated SIAMS section.
+September 2024